 By Kean W. Stimm

-Kean W. Stimm is CEO and chief scientist/engineer at Kean Wind Turbines Inc. of Williamsville.
+Kean W. Stimm is CEO and chief scientist for Kean Wind Turbines Inc., of Amherst.